WHO found no evidence coronavirus started in lab, China says

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-China's foreign ministry Thursday told reporters the World Health Organization has said there is no evidence the coronavirus came from a laboratory in Wuhan, China, according to a report.
+China's foreign ministry Thursday told reporters the World Health Organization has said there is no evidence the coronavirus came from a laboratory, according to a report.

-Spokesman Zhao Lijian was responding to a question about accusations the virus originated from a lab in the central Chinese city, according to Reuters.
+Spokesman Zhao Lijian was responding to a question about accusations the virus originated from a lab in Wuhan, China, according to Reuters.

-Fox News reported Wednesday that there is increasing confidence that COVID-19 originated in a Wuhan laboratory.
+Fox News reported Wednesday that there is increasing confidence that COVID-19 started in a Wuhan laboratory.
 Sources said it may have been part of an effort by China to show that its efforts to identify and combat viruses are equal to or greater than the capabilities of the United States.

 President Trump Wednesday told Fox News’ John Roberts the administration is doing a “very thorough examination of this horrible situation” in light of the reporting.